raphaelswk/go-finances/README.md

 ## 💰 About the project

-GoFinances is the application for who want to control your finances.
+GoFinances is the application for the ones who wants to control their finances.
 With the feature to import a CSV (Comma-separated values) file you can bulk insert a lot of transactions.
+Project was a challenge developed during GoStack Bootcamp offered by [Rocketseat](https://rocketseat.com.br/) in order to practise CRUD concepts using ReactJS and TypeScript.
+GoStack Bootcamp is an online experience with lots of practical content, challenges and hacks.

 ## 🚀 Technologies